 In 2007, regulations changed so that individuals who qualify for the Adult Family Care program may remain at home with their family members who provide, in the privacy and comfort of their home, everyday care and support.

 Other Adult Family Care adults may choose to move into the home of a host family.

-A Medicaid/MassHealth funded program, Adult Family Care pays family and non-family caregivers for their care of eligible adults with physical, cognitive or mental disabilities.
+A Medicaid/MassHealth funded program, Adult Family Care pays family and non-family caregivers for their care of eligible adults with physical, cognitive, or medical disabilities.

-Individuals age 16 or over who are eligible for MassHealth and have a physical or mental disability or medical condition that requires daily physical assistance, prompting or supervision to successfully complete Activities of Daily Living (ADL) are eligible to apply for Adult Family Care.
+Individuals age 16 or over who have or are eligible for MassHealth and have a medical, physical, or cognitive disability that requires daily physical assistance, prompting or supervision to successfully complete Activities of Daily Living (ADLs) are eligible to apply for Adult Family Care.